-There is, however, a predicted percentage increase in traffic on the R132 between Corballis Road South and the Airport Roundabout but the absolute numbers are small and well within the capacity of the road.
-The decrease in AM-peak traffic volumes is reflected in the increased average network car speed in Area MN103 in future years.
-In 2014, the do-minimum average speed in Area MN103 is 36kph, which increases to 45kph with the scheme in place.
-Similarly, in 2029, the do-minimum speed is 28kph, which increases to 39kph with the scheme in place.
-This will very positively impact on drivers by reducing AM-peak journey times, thus lessening driver stress on routes through the area.
+Parking is less likely to be an issue at the Drumcondra and Mater stops as they are close to the city centre.
+The decrease in traffic volumes is reflected in the increased average network car speed in Area MN106 in future years.
+In the AM peak in 2014, the do-minimum average speed in Area MN106 is 10.8kph, which increases to 15.6kph with the proposed scheme in place.
+Similarly, in 2029, the do-minimum speed is 8.7kph, which increases to 9.3kph with the proposed scheme in place.
+This will positively impact on drivers by reducing journey times, and lessen driver stress on routes through the area.

-Comparison between the off-peak do-minimum and do-something scenarios reveals marginal increases in the average network car speed within Area MN103.
-In 2014, the do-minimum average speed is 55kph, which remains constant at 55kph with the scheme in place.
-In 2029, the do-minimum speed is 28kph, which increases to 35kph with the scheme.
-Thus, in comparison to the AM-peak, the presence of the scheme will have a smaller but still positive impact on off-peak journey times.
-The impact on traffic in the off peak period will always be marginal as congestion is much less than in the AM Peak period.
+Comparison between the off-peak do-minimum and do-something scenarios reveals no difference in the average network car speed within Area MN106.
+In 2014, the do-minimum average speed is 12kph, which remains constant at 12kph with the scheme in place.
+Similarly, in 2029, the do-minimum speed is 8.7kph, which remains constant at 8.8kph with the proposed scheme in place.
+Thus, the impact of the proposed scheme on off-peak journey times is assumed to be neutral.